By Kieran Cooke

 Climate News Network

-This article was originally published by U.K.-based Climate News Network is run by four volunteers, all veteran journalists who have covered climate change for many years for leading British newspapers and broadcasters and are now freelancing.
+This article was originally published by U.K.-based Climate News Network, which is run by four volunteers.
+All are veteran journalists who have covered climate change for many years for leading British newspapers and broadcasters and are now freelancing.
 Kieran Cooke is a former foreign correspondent for the BBC and Financial Times.